-Nicole Briscoe, Pleasant Grove High School Art Instructor, uses art as a way to connect with life and better understand the world.
+Nicole Brisco, Pleasant Grove High School Art Instructor, uses art as a way to connect with life and better understand the world.
 Her eclectic way of thinking guides her instruction in the class, encouraging students to step outside the box and push themselves as artists.
 She has won several honors, most recently the Humanities Texas’ 2017 Outstanding Teaching of the Humanities Award, where over seven-hundred teachers were nominated.

-Briscoe was originally a pre-dentistry major in college, but began taking art classes to relieve stress.
+Brisco was originally a pre-dentistry major in college, but began taking art classes to relieve stress.
 Her professor observed how frequently she was stopping her own assignments to help other students.
 Thankfully, he voiced his observations and persuaded her to change her pre-dentistry major to art, eventually earning her degree in Art Education and Fine Arts.

 She’s taught for over twenty years now, channeling her pensive and methodical nature into helping her students discover and place meaning into their own work.
 She emphasized that art has a message, even if it is subconscious or unintended.

 Her confidence in the lifelong skill allows her to make artwork for her own pleasure, not to necessarily make art to please others.
 This morale was attained through many years of teaching others and critiquing and pushing herself to become more creative and free.

 “I make to my spirit and what God wants me to make,” she declared.

 Much of her artwork retains thematic elements of alpha and omega, life and death, beginnings and ends.

 After losing her mother 3 years ago, she became fascinated with ascension and spirituality.
 She explains that the life event enabled her to retain an artistic visualization of heaven as space, freedom, white, peace, and purity.